Skip to main content

 Why is primary care access important for rural residents?

 A 2005 Milbank Quarterly article, Contribution of Primary Care to Health Systems and Health, identifies the key roles primary care access plays in preventing disease and improving health.
-Primary care serves as a first entry point into the health system, which can be particularly important for groups, such as rural residents and racial/ethnic minorities, who might otherwise face barriers to accessing healthcare.
+Primary care serves as a first entry point into the health system, which can be particularly important for rural residents and racial/ethnic minorities, who might otherwise face barriers to accessing healthcare.
 Some benefits of primary care access are:

 What types of healthcare services are frequently difficult to access in rural areas?